davidtwco/rfcs/text/0000-build-std.md

    [wg-cargo-std-aware#68] notices that `profiler_builtins` needs to be compiled after `core` (i.e. `core` can't be compiled with profiling).
 The error message has been improved for this but there was otherwise no commentary.
+This has changed since the issue was filed, as `profiler_builtins` is now a `#![no_core]` crate.

    [wg-cargo-std-aware#85] considers that there has to be a deliberate testing strategy in place between the [rust-lang/rust] and [rust-lang/cargo]